-- 2. Use full name on first reference and short form on succeeding reference for affiliated university colleges. - ✓ Huron University College (Huron) - √ King's University College (King's) - 3.
-Official building names are capitalized.
-Write full name on first reference, then the abbreviation or acronym on succeeding reference.
-For a list of Western's buildings and their acronyms, refer to this building list (PDF) from the Office of Institutional Planning and Budgeting. - 4.
+2. Use full name on first reference and short form in succeeding reference for affiliated university colleges.

+Brescia University College (Brescia) Huron University College (Huron) King's University College (King's)

+- 3. Official building names are capitalized.
+Write full name in first reference, then the abbreviation or acronym in succeeding reference.
+For a list of Western's buildings and their acronyms, refer to this building list from the Office of Institutional Planning and Budgeting. - 4.
 Spell out days of the week. - 5.
 It is acceptable to spell out or abbreviate academic degrees, depending on the context.
 University degrees are lowercase except when abbreviated.
-When abbreviating a degree, omit periods and punctuation marks. - ✓ E.g., bachelor of arts, master's degree, doctor of philosophy, MA, PhD
+When abbreviating a degree, omit periods and punctuation marks.